agustintosco/sportsbook-api/README.md

 This project is an API for a Sports Bet App where you can register & login users, create Sports, Events, make Transactions like: deposits, withdrawals & Bets.

 As an ADMIN user, you can create and set Bet Options related to a specific event, assigning to them the corresponding odd.
-This odd will be used to calculate the amount to pay if an user make a Bet on a winning Bet Option.
+This odd will be used to calculate the amount to pay if a user made a Bet on a winning Bet Option.

-As a USER, you can make transaction as deposits, withdrawals and bet on specific Events and Bet Options and also cancel a bet (if it is not already in a SETTLED state).
+As a USER, you can make transactions as deposits, withdrawals and bets on specific Events and Bet Options and also cancel a bet (if it is not already in a SETTLED state).
 As well, you can edit you personal profile data.

 ---